ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 3. Click the **Summary** tab and it displays **Advanced Operations**.

-Click the Advanced Operations dropdown to choose from available actions such as **Failover Rehearsal**, **Clean up**, or **Re-Sync** to manage and test your disaster recovery setup.
+Click the Advanced Operations dropdown to choose from available actions such as **Failover Rehearsal**, **Clean-up**, or **Re-Sync** to manage and test your disaster recovery setup.

 ## Failover rehearsal
 {: #Fa-il-over}

 **Failover Rehearsal** is a disaster recovery (DR) testing feature available at both the **site** and **workgroup** levels in Power Virtual Server DR Automation.
-It simulate a failover without affecting production by creating a temporary **Rehearsal VM** at the backup site.
+It simulates a failover without affecting production by creating a temporary **Rehearsal VM** at the backup site.
 It helps validate your DR configuration is working as expected.

 > **Important**: To initiate a rehearsal, discovery must be completed at the site or workgroup level.